open-telemetry/opentelemetry.io/content/en/blog/2022/tail-sampling/index.md

-Another limitation to consider is that since OpenTelemetry does not propagate metadata that would let a backend re-weight counts – for example, P95, P99, and total events – you’re only getting a look at the measurements of sampled data, not accurate measurements in regards to _all_ data.
+Another limitation to consider is that since OpenTelemetry does not propagate metadata that would let a backend re-weight counts – for example, P95, P99, and total events – **you’re only getting a look at the measurements of sampled data, not accurate measurements in regards to _all_ data**.
 Let’s say you’ve configured your sampler to keep 25% of all traces.
 If the backend doesn’t know it’s only operating on 25% of all data, any measurement it produces will be inaccurate.
 One way to get around this is to attach metadata to your spans that tells the